 - Education

-Drug’s and the “abuse” of drug’s has been forefront in the Japanese media due to the arrest and detention and subsequent bail of Pop idol Noriko Sakai and her husband.
+Drugs and the “abuse” of drugs has been forefront in the Japanese media due to the arrest/detention and subsequent bail-out of Pop idol Noriko Sakai and her husband.

-I will avoid rehashing all the in’s and outs (it’s all very silly and I can’t be bothered) and will simply give you a link for you to look at on your own if you so desire.
+I will avoid rehashing all the ins and outs and will simply give you a link for you to look at on your own if you so desire.

 READ ABOUT THE SILLINESS